peterlaws/clientexec-gocardless-pro-gateway/languages/README.md

 If you wish to translate this to another language, copy and rename the file language.en.php eg. for Spanish, rename to language.es.php.

 Then edit the lines after the =>, do not edit the first lines before the =>
+You'll see lots of %s, these need to be present, I have put what each %s means in the language.en.php file.

-Whenever there's special characters for languages, you must save the file with UNICODE UTF-8
+Whenever there's special characters for languages, you must save the file with **UNICODE UTF-8**

 If you wish to help, mail me at gocardless-plugin@picklessoftware.co.uk